Last updated July 19th, 2023.

 We enjoy covering overlooked property markets like Tbilisi’s.
-Investors generally have greater opportunity in countries such as Georgia that aren’t yet swarmed by multinational firms and hordes of tourists.
+Real estate investors have better opportunities in countries such as Georgia that aren’t swarmed by multinational firms and hordes of tourists yet.

-Plus, there’s already lots of online info about “standard” investment destinations.
-People can read about China or Japan on thousands of different websites.
+Plus, there’s already lots of online info on “standard” investment destinations.
+People can learn about China or Japan on thousands of different websites.

 Today’s article is a bit outside our normal scope.
 We usually focus on Southeast Asian property markets, but Georgia is located in the Caucasus region bordering Europe and Asia.